Spire.Office Knowledgebase Page 25 | E-iceblue

 export default App;

-• Load the Word document into the Document instance with the Document.LoadFromFile() method.
+• Load the Word document from the VFS using the Document.LoadFromFile() method.

 • JavaScript